 Though it’s not something you do at home, visiting your dentist regularly for checkups and cleanings is vital to your good hygiene.
 When plaque calcifies into tartar, it can only be removed with professional help from your dentist or hygienist.
 Otherwise, even your best hygiene efforts at home will eventually fail.

-Learn More About Improving Your Dental Hygiene
+Learn More About Having Better Dental Hygiene